qrti/hilPea/README.md

     hilbert3d(s, x+s*c.x,           y+s*c.y,           z+s*c.z,            b, -c, -a)
 ```

-\- the blueprint is a little longer because every tile consists of 8 points but same principle as before
+\- the blueprint is a little longer now, because every hilbert 3D tile consists of 8 points but same principle as before
 \- to a and b parameters a c parameter for z coordinates is added
-\- in cor method calls the optional correction factor is omitted because it is 1 for 1 x 1 x 1 spatial expanse of 3D hilbert tiles
+\- in cor calls the optional correction factor f is omitted because its default value 1 fits for 1 x 1 x 1 spatial expanse of 3D hilbert tiles

 ![Image](images/hilbert3d_1_4r.png)
 hilbert 3d, variation 0, iteration 1-4